 Fawn-breasted Brilliant

-• 🏡 Habitat: Humid montane and cloud forest, forest edge, and clearings
+• Habitat: Humid montane forest and cloud forest, forest edges, clearings, and mature secondary growth with good flower resources

 Subspecies & Distribution